NGC 3682 - Lenticular Galaxy in Draco

 NGC 3682 is a Lenticular Galaxy in the Draco constellation.
 NGC 3682 is situated close to the northern celestial pole and, as such, it is visible for most part of the year from the northern hemisphere.

 The following table lists the magnitude of NGC 3682 in different bands of the electomagnetic spectrum (when available), from the B band (445nm wavelength, corresponding to the Blue color), to the V band ( 551nm wavelength, corresponding to Green/Yellow color), to the J, H, K bands (corresponding to 1220nm, 1630nm, 2190nm wavelengths respectively, which are colors not visible to the human eye).

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 3682.

 Apparent size of NGC 3682The following table reports NGC 3682 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 3682 is a visual representation of it.

 Digitized Sky Survey image of NGC 3682

 The image below is a photograph of NGC 3682 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 3682 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3682 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3682 - Lenticular Galaxy in Draco is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3682 - Lenticular Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3682